2009. ASHBY, ALAN. We Went to the Zoo Today: The Golden Age of Zoo Postcards. Independent Zoo Enthusiasts Society, Todmorden, Lancs. Hb. 119 pp.

 A comprehensive guide to places where you could expect to see wildlife, both native and exotic, in Britain.
 Although only about half the book is devoted to zoological gardens, safari parks, bird gardens, public aquaria and the like (the other half covers nature reserves and national parks), it is difficult to think of any wildlife collection, extant in the mid 1970s, that is not included.
 Major zoos are described at great length (London Zoo, for example, is allotted ten full pages); smaller and less important collections are given proportionately less space.
 Geoffrey Schomberg was more than just a joint editor; he wrote all the zoo entries himself.
 The book is not as well known as his previous one on the same subject, The Penguin Guide to British Zoos (1970).
 In his earlier book he was not afraid to criticise where zoos failed to come up to an acceptable standard; this time he simply reports without passing judgement on poor exhibits.
 Contains a surprising amount of information (habits, diet, etc.) about many of the animals on view.

-A companion volume to the author's 'Rossetti's Wombat', which explored similar themes, he examines some of the exotic and unexpected animals that occasionally cropped up, much to the bemusement, if not alarm, of the populace, in the zoological gardens, travelling and private menageries, circuses and natural history museums of nineteenth century Britain.
+A companion volume to the author's 'Rossetti's Wombat' (see 'Animals' section of this bibliography), which explored similar themes, he examines some of the exotic and unexpected animals that occasionally cropped up, much to the bemusement, if not alarm, of the populace, in the zoological gardens, travelling and private menageries, circuses and natural history museums of nineteenth century Britain.
 Illustrated.

 1977.
 SMITH, ANTHONY.
 Animals on View.
 Weidenfeld and Nicolson, London.
 Hb.
 224 pp.